maahn/VISSS/README.md

  * change from mov to mkv files to handle crashes better
  * assign record_time as early as possible
  * apply camera time request when it is reset in camera
+ * fix cature_id overflow
+ * crate timestamp in filename smarter - from record_time for consistency?